Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 If you have several databases in different locations, but which share a single schema, consolidation is relatively straightforward.
 For instance, if different users all have local versions of the same data set.

+Check out our article on [databases schemas](budibase.com/blog/data/what-is-a-database-schema) to find out more.

 Essentially, all we need to do in this case is create a master database that matches the existing schema, and import all of the values from the local versions.

 Depending on the DBMS you use for your new database, this can be done with direct file uploads, automated queries, or even manual data entry.
 Which of these methods you choose will depend largely on the scale and complexity of the datasets you’re working with.